United States Senate Foreign Relations Subcommittee on State Department and USAID Management, International Operations, and Bilateral International Development

 The Subcommittee on State Department and USAID Management, International Operations, and Bilateral International Development is one of seven subcommittees of the United States Senate Foreign Relations Committee.

 Jurisdiction

 The subcommittee’s responsibilities include all matters involving State Department, USAID, Millennium Challenge Corporation, and Peace Corps management and international operations, bilateral international development policy, and bilateral foreign assistance.
-This jurisdiction includes the general oversight responsibility for management and operations of the Department of State, USAID, the Broadcasting Board of Governors, and the Foreign Service, as well as public diplomacy matters.
+This jurisdiction includes the general oversight responsibility for management and operations of the Department of State, USAID, the U.S. Agency for Global Media, and the United States Foreign Service, as well as public diplomacy matters.
 This subcommittee will have responsibility for reviewing the budget and operations of the State Department and USAID.